 Legally, all individuals or companies who pay independent contractor or freelancer $600 or more during the year are required to send a 1099 Form by January 31st of the tax-filing year.
 If you did freelance or contract work for which you were paid $600 or more by a business in a year, you should expect to have at 1099-MISC by the end of January the following year.
 For example, if you earned $600 from Business A in 2018, you should receive a 1099-MISC from it by January 2019.

 There are two reasons you might not receive a 1099-MISC:

 1. If your total payment was less than $600 total, the payee doesn’t have to send a 1099 Form.

-2. If your payment was $600 or more, your payee may have just forgotten, in which case, you should contact the company.
-If you hadn't already filled out the W-9 Form (similar to the W-4 for employees), which provides your social security number or tax-ID number (EIN) you should send one when you make the request for the 1099.
+2. If your payment was $600 or more, your payee may have just forgotten or doesn't know, in which case, you should contact the company.
+If you hadn't already filled out the W-9 Form (similar to the W-4 for employees), which provides your social security number or tax-ID number (EIN) you should send one when you make the request for the 1099-MISC.

 If you work for several clients/businesses, earning over $600 from each, you'll receive a 1099-MISC from each.
 If you worked for several clients, but didn't earn $600 from each, you may not receive a 1099-MISC, but you're still responsible for including income you earned from them on your taxes on Schedule C.

 What to Do If You Need to Provide a 1099-MISC Form

 If you've outsourced work in your home business to other freelancers or contractors, you need to ask them to fill out a W-9.
 If you paid them more than $600 during the year, you need to prepare and send them a 1099-MISC at the end of January following the year they did the work.
 You also need to send a copy to the IRS.
 The IRS has specific instructions about sending the 1099-MISC in, including what paper to use.